-- Minor Formulation Modification Guidelines ACC CoP Appendix H - API Guidelines for SAE Viscosity-Grade Engine Testing (API 1509 Appendix Annex F) may be used.
-Additionally, for a matrix approach, - API Guidelines for Base Oil Interchangeability Guidelines (API 1509 Appendix Annex E) may also be used.
+- Minor Formulation Modification Guidelines ACC CoP Appendix H - API Guidelines for SAE Viscosity-Grade Engine Testing (API 1509 Annex F) - API Guidelines for Base Oil Interchangeability(API 1509 Annex E)

-Minor formulation modifications used during the development of a core data set are permitted if the final candidate formulation contains all modifications and passes all the chemical & physical tests required by the performance claimspecification.
+Minor formulation modifications used during the development of a core data set are permitted if the final candidate formulation contains all modifications and passes all the chemical & physical tests required by the specification.
 Minor modifications and support data will be disclosed to and agreed to by the customer and included in the Candidate Data Package (as defined in Appendix E).